 This course was held in cooperation with Prof. J.R.
 Lakowicz from the Center for Fluorescence Spectroscopy & the Department of Biochemistry and Molecular Biology, University of Maryland School of Medicine, Baltimore, Maryland, USA

-During the 13th edition of the "European Short Course on Time-resolved Fluorescence", 37 participants from around the world got an in-depth introduction to time-resolved spectroscopy and microscopy in the field of Life Sciences through a series of lectures and hands-on experiments.
-The course was complemented by a welcoming reception on the first day and a dinner on the third day, giving the attendees the opportunity for meeting the lecturers and networking in an informal atmosphere.
+40 participants from around the world attended the 15. edition of the “European Short Course on Time-resolved Fluorescence Spectroscopy” in Berlin.
+The course organized by PicoQuant GmbH in cooperation with Joseph R. Lakowicz from the Center of Fluorescence Spectroscopy (CFS) in Baltimore, USA gave an in-depth introduction into the principles of fluorescence spectroscopy as well as its applications to life science.
+The event consisted of series of lectures and hands-on experiments, complemented by a welcoming reception on the first day and a dinner on the third day.
+It gave the attendees the opportunity for meeting the lecturers and networking in an informal atmosphere.

 The course opened with a lecture on the principles of fluorescence spectroscopy by Joseph R. Lakowicz and was followed by lectures by Zygmunt “Karol” Gryczynski and Senior Scientists of PicoQuant covering topics like instrumentation for time-resolved fluorescence spectroscopy and microscopy, anisotropy, solvent effects, quenching, Förster Resonance Energy Transfer (FRET) and applications of fluorescence in Life and Material Sciences.